- What is an Emotional Support Animal (ESA)?

 Can a student take their ESA to class?

-ESAs are generally only allowed in the dwelling (housing environment) of students and places that any animal is allowed in public.
+No. ESAs are generally only allowed in the dwelling (housing environment) of students and places that any animal is allowed in public.
 ESAs are typically not allowed in other campus buildings, including classroom buildings, the MSC and the Library.
-If you have specific questions about where an ESA is permitted in the housing environment, please consult with Residence Life.
+If you have specific questions about where an ESA is permitted in the housing environment, please consult with housing.

 Can I bring my ESA to campus while waiting for approval from DR?

-ESAs should not be brought into on-campus housing until the accommodation request is approved by Disability Resources and the student has completed the registration process with Residence Life.
+No. ESAs must not be brought into on-campus housing until the accommodation request is approved by Disability Resources and the student has completed the registration process with housing.

 Do I need an ESA Certificate to bring my animal on campus?